cryptopunksnotdead/programming-cryptopunks/README.md

 ## Questions?
 Comments?

 Yes, you can.
-Post them on the [CryptoPunksDev reddit](https://old.reddit.com/r/CryptoPunksDev).
+Post them on the [D.I.Y.
+Punk (Pixel) Art reddit](https://old.reddit.com/r/DIYPunkArt).
 Thanks.
 See [(Pixel) Punk Frequently Asked Questions (F.A.Q.) and Answers](https://github.com/cryptopunksnotdead/faq) for a page of questions and answers collected over the last months and years.